savonet/book/video.md

 ### Standard streaming methods

-The two standard methods for streaming have already been presented for audio in [there](#sec:outputs): they are Icecast (with `output.icecast`) and HLS (with `output.hls`).
+The two standard methods for streaming video are the same as those which have already been presented for audio in [there](#sec:outputs): they are Icecast (with `output.icecast`) and HLS (with `output.hls`).
 The only difference is that the encoder should be one which has support for video.

 ### Streaming platforms